Care and support for adults in Swindon

 What is adult social care?

-If you or someone you know needs support with everyday tasks, social care might be right for you.
-Social Care includes someone providing practical support such as person care or prompting support such as talking you through carrying out a task.
+If you or someone you know needs support with everyday tasks, Social Care might be suitable.
+Social care offers practical support such as personal care or assistance in carrying out tasks, including guidance on how to do them independently.

 Paying for social care

-Please note: It is important to understand that social care from any local authority, unlike the NHS, is not free.
-Please read more about what you might need to pay and make sure you're comfortable with this before contacting us.
+Please note: Unlike NHS services, Social Care from any local authority is not free.
+Read more about what you might need to pay and ensure you are comfortable with this before contacting us.

 Adult Social care includes: